Holiday Advertising Playbook 2024 Download Playbook New

 third-party cookie deprecation is the biggest digital media challenge in the US

-Things to Consider while Creating a Cookieless Strategy
+Things to Consider While Creating a Cookieless Advertising Strategy

 1. Plan your First-Party Data Strategy: If you haven’t already done so, begin inventorying and understanding where all of your first-party data resides across your organization so you can both understand gaps and assess which types of technology solutions can help you store, manage, analyze, and activate that data.